wkolowski/coq-mtl/README.md

 InstancesT/ are instances for monad transformers and include: Codensity, ContT (along with a refactored version; ignore it), ListT (a fully working and verified one, based on the proposal "ListT Done right", but implemented using Church encoding; it even has a nice notation), OptionT, ReaderT, RoseTreeT, StateT, SumT, WriterT.

 In the directory Parser/ there are two versions of working monadic parsers combinators with all the necessary instances: one using StateT list and the other using StateT (ListT Identity).
 The first one seems faster for now.
-There are general efficiency problems due to (I think) problems with typesclass resolution.
+EDIT 16.02.18: the efficiency problems were related to universe polymorphism and are now solved.

 ## Build